dqops/dqo/docs/checks/column/datetime/date-values-in-future-percent.md

 **date values in future percent** checks

 **Description**
-Column level check that ensures that there are no more than a set percentage of date values in future in a monitored column.
+Column-level check that ensures that there are no more than a set percentage of date values in future in a monitored column.

 ___